jepsen-io/jepsen/infoq/article.markdown

 whether a node has died, the network connection has dropped, or things are just slower than expected.

-[AA] You may want to read Eric Brewer's article: http://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed especially the section "Why "2 of 3" is misleading".
-He has a more nuanced approach to CA under partitioning.

 This type of failure--where messages are arbitrarily delayed or dropped--is called a network partition.
 Partitions can occur in production networks for a variety of reasons: GC pressure, NIC failure, switch firmware bugs, misconfiguration, congestion, or backhoes, to name a few.
 Given that partitions occur, the CAP theorem restricts the maximally achievable guarantees of distributed systems.
 When messages are dropped, "consistent" (CP) systems preserve linearizability by rejecting some requests on some nodes.
 "Available" (AP) systems can handle requests on all nodes, but must sacrifice
 linearizability: different nodes can disagree about the order in which operations took place.
-Since partition tolerance is not optional, CA systems do not exist.
+Systems can be both consistent and available when the network is healthy, but since real networks partition, there are no fully CA systems.

+It's also worth noting that CAP doesn't just apply to the database as a whole--but also to subsystems like tables, keys, columns, and even distinct operations.
+For example, a database can offer linearizability for each key independently, but not *between* keys.
+Making that tradeoff allows the system to handle a larger space of requests during a partition.
+Many databases offer tunable consistency levels for individual reads and writes, with commensurate performance and correctness tradeoffs.

 ## Testing partitions